Purpose, role, and people of G-REG

 Lisa Docherty, Director

 Lisa Docherty, Director, Government Regulatory Practice Initiative (G-REG).Lisa Docherty joined G-REG in the role of Director in February 2022.
-This role allows her to join up two strands from her background – regulatory practice, stewardship & strategy; and leadership in professional bodies.
+This allowed her to join up 2 strands from her background – regulatory practice, stewardship & strategy; and leadership in professional bodies.
 She has previously worked with DIA (Gambling) and MBIE (building) and was the New Zealand Manager of the Royal Australasian College of Physicians, and inaugural Registrar of the Institute of Directors in New Zealand.

 Wendy Kale, Project lead - Regulatory Practice Essentials Project

-Wendy Kale, Principal Advisor Qualifications, G-REG.Wendy looks after G-REG’s regulatory practice qualification programmes and co-convenes the Regulatory Capability Community.
-She brings people together, and provides direction and support to help improve learning opportunities for the regulatory community.
+Wendy Kale, Principal Advisor Qualifications, G-REG.Wendy is the project lead for the Regulatory Practice Essentials Project.
+The project, begun in 2023 aims to deliver foundational learning materials for use by government regulatory organisations.
+Wendy also co-convenes the Regulatory Capability community of practice.
+She brings people together and provides direction and support to help improve learning opportunities for the regulatory community.

-Her work at Waka Kotahi NZ Transport Agency in creating ‘The Regulators' Room’, a resource hub and collaborative space for regulators, won the NZATD L&D Initiative of the Year award in 2016.
-Wendy’s big passion is taking G-REG’s qualification programmes to the next level – and bringing people together to be part of the ongoing evolution of regulatory and learning practice - supporting regulators to do great work for the good of all.
+Wendy’s big passion is bringing people together to be part of the ongoing evolution of regulatory and learning practice, supporting regulators to do great work for the good of all.

 Alex McMinn, Principal Advisor

-Alex has a rich and diverse background in regulatory practice, having worked at WorkSafe NZ as Manager Regulatory Practice, and over a decade at NZ Transport Agency Waka Kotahi in various roles, including Manager Driver and Operator Standards.
-He has extensive experience in service delivery, policy, and people leadership roles, as well as a deep understanding of government processes, regulatory frameworks, and complex systems.
+Alex has a rich and diverse background in regulatory practice, having worked at WorkSafe NZ as Manager Regulatory Practice, and over a decade at NZ Transport Agency Waka Kotahi.
 Alex excels at building meaningful relationships and turning strategy into action.

 Krystal Bradnock, Senior Advisor - Government Regulatory Practice Initiative (G-REG)

-Krystal Bradnock, Senior Advisor Programme Planning and Delivery, Government Regulatory Practice Initiative (G-REG)Krystal is the behind-the-scenes person running our online G-REG events, planning the annual G-REG conference, and spending a lot of her time looking at ways we can better engage with the regulatory sector.
-Her role is to ensure that G-REG uses the best methods to support, educate, inform, and connect our community of regulators.
-So that when we are actively doing these things they happen smoothly and are meaningful.
+Krystal Bradnock, Senior Advisor Programme Planning and Delivery, Government Regulatory Practice Initiative (G-REG)Krystal works behind the scenes running reports, analysing data, reviewing, and assessing G-REG’s operational practices, and managing G-REG’s online presence.
+Krystal spends a lot of her time looking at ways we can better engage with the regulatory sector using the tools we have available and will work closely with Alex to develop G-REG’s Knowledge Base.
+She works to ensure that G-REG uses the best methods to connect with our community of regulators.

-Krystal joins the G-REG team with a background in event management covering everything from planning to delivery, stakeholder management to marketing plans.
-She is passionate about ensuring we are providing resources in a way that is best suited to our community and G-REG are actively working towards providing stellar events, platforms, and learning initiatives.
+Krystal is passionate about ensuring we are providing resources in a way that is best suited to our community and that G-REG is actively working towards providing support and resources in helpful and engaging ways.

 Ditaa Chand, Programme Coordinator

-She joins the team from Ministry of Justice where she was a part of the Legal Aid Services team with an interest in Family and Criminal jurisdictions.
+Ditaa joined the team in 2022 from the Ministry of Justice where she was a part of the Legal Aid Services team.
 She is passionate about everything to do with people connections, coordination, and organisation and always happy to learn new skills.